Managing AI privacy settings in Microsoft Edge

 • Use Group Policy or Microsoft Intune to push administrative templates for Microsoft Edge.
 I push policies that limit features by profile and block microphone access for non-approved machines.

-• Create a baseline policy profile that denies Copilot features by default, then allow on a case-by-case basis.
+• Create a baseline policy profile that denies Copilot features by default, then allow them case by case.

 Concrete example: